What is CMMC?

 Touchstone’s CMMC compliance services are tailored to meet the needs of your organization.
 We’ll take the time to determine the factors that will lead to improved IT security and better overall performance.
 And we’ll help you safeguard existing systems while taking the steps to improve where needed.

 These are only some basic requirements.
 For meeting specific competencies, businesses should consult the OUSD website.
 By working with Touchstone Security services, you’ll have a partner that knows CMMC compliance standards inside and out.

 Touchstone Security provides world-class tailored CMMC Compliance.
 We begin by performing a gap assessment that analyzes what certification level your organization is aiming for, and where you are right now.
 We then present a tailored plan that will streamline your information security program and provide effective protection against threats.
 We can help you pass your CMMC Assessment, work with assessors, and set your company up to bid for DOD contracts.

-Touchstone Security has experience working with a range of organizations ranging from NJ Transit, Columbia University, and the U.S. Army.
-We specialize in helping companies meet complex compliance requirements such as CMMC, GLBA, NYDFS Cybersecurity Regulation, HIPAA, and others while keeping business processes streamlined.
 Our experienced information systems professionals can help you get accredited for CMMC, build a proactive information security program, and safeguard sensitive information.
 Touchstone Security is ready to help you deal with the cyber threats of the 21st century while building a cost-effective security plan and meeting complex compliance requirements.
 We have qualified attorneys on staff in addition to extensive experience helping companies bridge the gap between NIST 800-171 and CMMC.